tdunning/t-digest/README.md

 we originally thought.
 Originally, it was presumed that accuracy should be proportional to the square of the size of a cluster.
 That isn't true in practice.
 That means that scale functions need to be much more aggressive about controlling cluster sizes near the tails.
-We now have 4 scale functions supported for the `MergingDigest` to all different trade-offs in terms of accuracy.
+We now have 4 scale functions supported for both major digest forms (`MergingDigest` and `AVLTreeDigest`) to allow different trade-offs in terms of accuracy.

 These scale functions now have associated proofs that they all preserve the key invariants necessary to build an accurate digest and that they all give tight bounds on the size of a digest.
 This means that we can get much better tail accuracy than before without losing much in terms of median accuracy.
-It also means that insertion into a `MergingDigest` is much faster than before since we have been able to eliminate all fancy functions like sqrt, log or sin.
+It also means that insertion into a `MergingDigest` is much faster than before since we have been able to eliminate all fancy functions like sqrt, log or sin from the critical path.

-The `AVLTreeDigest` does not support any scale functions beyond what it historically has supported.
-This means that digests will be much larger than would be produced by `MergingDigest` for the same compression.
-Work is (slowly) ongoing to support all scale functions in the `AVLTreeDigest`.

 ### Better Interpolation
 The better accuracy achieved by the new scale functions partly comes from the fact that the most extreme clusters